Questions? Call our COVID-19 Response Hotline.

-No. The DOC considers the health and safety of the staff and PIOC, clients and youth a top priority.
-As such, we strongly encourage employees to be vaccinated, but employees will not be required to receive the vaccination.
-Those interested in finding vaccination appointment information should visit the Department of Health Services website.
+The DOC considers the health and safety of the staff and PIOC, clients and youth a top priority.
+As such we strongly encourage individuals to be vaccinated.
+You can find a vaccination site near you or your work site by following this link.

 What happens if I get sick after receiving the vaccination and cannot perform my job duties?

 Employees should follow the Leave Benefits policy and any other procedures related to being absent from work.

 What happens if I fail the passive screening or temperature check due to side effects from the vaccine?

 Since the DOC does not know what side effects, if any, an employee might have after being vaccinated, the DOC will follow the same screening precautions as normal.
 If any of the systemic signs and symptoms are present (e.g., fever, fatigue, headache, chills, etc.) that are consistent with post-vaccination side effects, the employee may return to work without COVID testing if they meet ALL of the following criteria:

 - No other symptoms of COVID-19 (e.g. cough, shortness of breath, sore throat, change in smell/taste, etc.)